Chairman of the Board and Director

 CEO Gareth Maguire has lead the way with his vision to help develop basketball and change the lives of young people of Ireland through sport developing EHOOPS Programs and Sports Programs with his wife Deirdre.
 The Victory Scholar program has gone from strength to strength in the past number of years with a rebrand of the company in early 2012 to Sport Changes Life.

 Deirdre joined Ulster University as a staff member in 1992 and is based in the School of Sport.
 She holds a BA Hons Sport & Leisure Studies, a PGCE (Physical Education), an MA Leisure Studies and a PhD.
 As well as leading teaching and course development in the area of physical education Deirdre established and is Director of the award winning Ulster University Sports Outreach Unit which is dedicated to the design, development and delivery of physical activity and health Programs to young people in areas of greatest disadvantage.
 Her Sports Outreach Programs are central to the Ulster Universities’ community engagement and widening access strategies.
 They are delivered by a body of 200 student volunteers with the annual contribution to the sport and leisure industry in Northern Ireland estimated to be in the region of £500,000.
 Deirdre pioneered the Universities’ Talented Athlete Entry Program as well as the Victory Scholar Program

-Mark is a Zimbabwean who has lived in Belfast since 1993.
-He is married to Marcella (who has been involved with SCL from its inception) and has two daughters Louise and Emily.
+Mark is a Zimbabwean who spent six years in London before moving to Belfast since 1993.
+He is married to Marcella, who has been involved with SCL from its inception, and has two daughters Louise and Emily.

 Sport Changes Life Company Secretary & Director